-What is the point of Jubilee?
-That the people and land of Israel remain the Lord’s.
+In Leviticus we learn the point of the Jubilee.
+It’s purpose is so the people and land of Israel remain the Lord’s.

 Every seven years the land is to have a Sabbath.
 This is the land of Israel only.
 No other land gets this attention from God.